 - If you employ the services of gardeners or landscapers, could you reduce how often they come?

 - When it comes to reducing employee counts and salaries, you have a few options.
-Some employees would willingly reduce their hours in exchange for continued employment.
+Some employees would be willingly reduce their hours in exchange for continued employment.
 Others would rather go on unemployment.
 Whichever decision you choose depends on your business and your location.
 But ideally, you want to retain that expertise you’ve built up over the years.
-When an employee leaves, so do their corporate memory.
+When an employee leaves, so does their corporate knowledge.
 Consider the cost of replacing them when the industry picks up again vs saving on salaries now.

 - Consider cutting back on cable TV temporarily and maybe install a DVD player instead.
 If your properties are equipped with smart TVs, consider a communal streaming account like Netflix, Crave, or Hulu.

 - Commission an energy audit to see how you might be able to reduce your energy bill.
 Or consider installing a smart thermostat like Nest so you can control the heating remotely, turning it off as soon as guests leave, saving on your energy bills.

 - If you’re still maintaining a landline in your vacation rental property, cut it.

 - Some lenders are offering mortgage deferral schemes.
 Deferring mortgage payments could be the solution to short-term cash flow problems without the downside of disrupting your operations.

 This is the big one.
 COVID-19 is still a relatively unknown virus and how the virus can live on surfaces is yet to be fully understood.
 According to the WHO, coronaviruses may survive on surfaces anywhere between a few hours to several days – which is not hugely helpful, considering hygiene is a critical element in every vacation rental company.